 We’re back with another roundup of the most popular posts on Bridgetown Bites from the month before (February 2018).
 The posts about Saima Thai & Sushi were boosted last month by a Facebook post by our friends at the Hollywood Star newspaper, and we are grateful for that.
 As always, thank you for reading!

 Each week we will bring you a roundup of public food events in the Portland metro area.
 It’s not every single event that’s going on, but the ones in particular that catch our eye.
+Be sure to confirm the availability of the event before you head out to attend, due to last minute changes that sometime happen.
 Want to submit an event?
 Fill out this form.
 Listings curated by Meg Cotner.

 For the month of March, Portland will be celebrating Portland Dining Month, presented by Travel Portland.
 As of this writing, 127 restaurants are participating, offering three courses for $33.
 Check out the roster here, and this great guide from local blogger Pech.
 (Plus a giveaway!)
 Portland Dining Month is a great way to get to know new-to-you restaurants for a good price, and a favorable way to return to your favorite spots, too.
 Continue reading “Portland Area Food Events, March 1-8”